epomatti/azure-endpoint-security/README.md

 This will allow access to the following applications:

+> [!NOTE]
+> An appropriate [license](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses) needs to be assigned to the user in order to activate Intune.

 - https://intune.microsoft.com
 - https://security.microsoft.com

-An appropriate license needs to be assigned to the user in order to activate Intune.

 ## Defender for Endpoint